 Man who police shot at in Logan neighborhood identified, 24-year-old has yet to be located

 Dec.
-9—Authorities identified but have yet to locate the man who a Spokane police officer shot at Sunday in the Logan neighborhood.
+10—Authorities identified but have yet to locate the man a Spokane police officer shot at Sunday in the Logan neighborhood.

 Officers responded around 12:30 p.m.
 Sunday to a report of a suspicious black Chevrolet Tahoe parked in the alley near the 1100 block of East Illinois Avenue, according to a Spokane Independent Investigative Response Team news release.